Dining area with sheer curtains over shades

 Photo Credit: rvdesign.usa

-16. Bar Added to Kitchen Island
+16. Replacing Dinette in RV by Adding a Bar to the Kitchen Island

 Adding a piece of countertop to a kitchen can create a new eating space, allowing the dining booth in this RV to be removed and the space to be used for other furniture.
+If your RV doesn’t have an island, get ideas for adding one in our article, How to Add a Kitchen Island to Your RV.

 Photo Credit: @T_h_e_l_o_t